Member Home Contact Us Articles Quizzes Reviews Free Resources The Upswing Pros All Poker Training FAQ Logout

 Ask yourself these 4 questions when you see a flop:

-We aren’t looking for complex, specific answers here (there’s no time for that while playing).
-You can just do this is in a very simple, logical way.
-Example:
+You aren’t looking for complex, specific answers here (there’s no time for that while playing).
+You can just do this is in an efficient, logical way.

 Hero is dealt two cards UTG